shaunlebron/blinky/README.md

 [>> Watch a demo video](http://youtu.be/jQOJ3yCK8pI)

-The standard projection found in all games is not intended for wide-angle viewing.
-The [Panini] projection seems to be the best way to represent your natural 180º field of view.
+The standard projection used in all games was never intended for wide-angle views, whereas the [Panini] projection was invented specifically to be the best representation of your natural ~180º field of view.

 ![old-and-new](readme-img/old-and-new.jpg)

 To use non-standard projections like Panini, Blinky first snaps multiple pictures around you to form a __Globe__ of pixels.
 Then it projects all those pixels to the screen using a __Lens__.
-Finally, it uses a __Rubix__ grid if you wish to visualize the mapping.
+You can enable a __Rubix__ grid if you wish to visualize the mapping.
 (Cube globe with [Quincuncial] lens shown below)

 ![map](readme-img/map.gif)